acafourek/maidstone/wp-content/plugins/skimlinks/readme.txt

 = Q. How do I install the Skimlinks WordPress Plugin =

 To install the Plugin you need to be a Skimlinks publisher and get the Plugin from the [WordPress Plugin Directory](http://wordpress.org/extend/plugins/skimlinks/).
-If you are not a Skimlinks publisher already, you can apply [here](http://skimlinks.com/signup).
+If you are not a Skimlinks publisher already, apply for an account [here](https://signup.skimlinks.com).

 = Q. I already have Skimlinks installed in my WordPress blog template, what should I do? =

 We recommend you remove it from the template and replace it with the Plugin to enjoy all the new features.
-If you have any questions feel free to [check out our support pages](http://support.skimlinks.com)
+If you have any questions feel free to [check our support pages](http://support.skimlinks.com)

 = Q. What's the advantage of signing up to Skimlinks? = Of course you could spend time and money creating, tracking and maintaining your own affiliate links and signing up to thousands of merchant programs, but why not let us do all the hard work for you?

 * Create content and link to merchants as normal and we'll convert your links into affiliate links on-the-fly so there is no effect on the users' experience
-* With one sign-up to Skimlinks, you get access to 8,000+ merchants' affiliate programs
+* With one sign-up to Skimlinks, you get access to 24,000+ merchants' affiliate programs
 * Use our comprehensive reporting suite to keep track of exactly which merchants your users like
 * First-class account management
 * Free access to our powerful publisher tools